jnsya/jnsya/README.md

 ### Hey, I'm Jonathan :wave:

-Backend developer.
-Into fiction, databases and niche wikipedia pages.
+I'm a backend developer.
+I'm into fiction, databases and niche wikipedia pages.

 Oh!
 And I'm looking for a job :grin:

+My ideal next role: high-impact, intellectually challenging, surrounded by motivated colleagues.

 For fans of bullet points:
 - 3 years web dev experience (>2 professionally)